Glossary - Housing Law

 • family and marital status

-Two personal characteristics are only protected in certain situations.
-These are:
+Two personal characteristics are protected only in certain situations.
+You’re protected from being treated unfairly:

 Hide this website